sonatype-nexus-community/oysteR/README.md

     })

 This test will pass if there are no known vulnerabilities.
-Remember to add {oysteR} as a Suggested package in your DESCRIPTION file.
+Remember to add {oysteR} under Suggests in your DESCRIPTION file.

 ### Authentication